raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-organisation.md

 categories: ["Engagement", "Event Management"]
 tags: ["learning", "Agile"]
 # meta description
-description: "How we worked at the organisation of the event"
+description: "Behind the scenes of a successful company event: how we worked at the organisation of the event"
 summary: "How we worked at the organisation of the event"
 # save as draft
 draft: false